PedestrianDynamics/PedPy/README.md

 ### Usage

-The usage of `pedpy` is demonstrated in the [demo notebook](usage.ipynb).
+The general usage of `pedpy` is demonstrated in the [usage notebook](usage.ipynb).
+The [JPSreport notebook](jpsreport.ipynb) shows how to use `pedpy` to compute the same results as in the different JPSreport methods.

-You can either download the notebook and [demo files](demos/bottleneck/) from the GitHub repository or clone the whole repository with:
+You can either download the notebooks and [demo files](demos/) from the GitHub repository or clone the whole repository with:
 ```bash
 git clone https://github.com/PedestrianDynamics/pedestrian-trajectory-analyzer.git
 ```

-For using the notebook some additional libraries need to be installed, mainly for plotting.
+For using the either of the notebook some additional libraries need to be installed, mainly for plotting.
 You can install the needed libraries with:

 ```bash